OpenHPS/openhps-openvslam/README.md

 ## Installation
 1. Install OpenCV 4.X-4.3.X (4.4.0 or higher is not supported)
-2. Install OpenVSLAM according to the instructions on https://openvslam-community.readthedocs.io/en/latest/
+2. Install OpenVSLAM according to the instructions on https://openvslam-community.readthedocs.io/en/latest/ *We have a docker container for the unit tests that you can investigate.*
 3. You will need to declare the following environment variables before installing this NPM module
     - ```OPENCV_LIB_DIR```: Library directory of OpenCV
     - ```OPENCV_INCLUDE_DIR```: Include directory of OpenCV